fabric8io-images/run-java-sh/fish-pepper/run-java-sh/readme.md

 * **JAVA_APP_DIR** the directory where the application resides.
 All paths in your application are relative to this directory.
 * **JAVA_LIB_DIR** directory holding the Java jar files as well an optional `classpath` file which holds the classpath.
 Either as a single line classpath (colon separated) or with jar files listed line-by-line.
 If not set **JAVA_LIB_DIR** is the same as **JAVA_APP_DIR**.
 * **JAVA_OPTIONS** options to add when calling `java`
 * **JAVA_MAX_MEM_RATIO** is used when no `-Xmx` option is given in `JAVA_OPTIONS`.
 This is used to calculate a default maximal Heap Memory based on a containers restriction.
 If this script is used in a Docker container without any memory constraints for the container then this option has no effect.
 If there is a memory constraint then `-Xmx` is set to a ratio of the container available memory as set here.
 The default is 85 which means 85% of the available memory is used as an upper boundary.
 You can skip this mechanism by setting this value to 0 in which case no `-Xmx` option is added on behalf od this script.
 * **JAVA_MAIN_CLASS** A main class to use as argument for `java`.
 When this environment variable is given, all jar files in `$JAVA_APP_DIR` are added to the classpath as well as `$JAVA_LIB_DIR`.
 * **JAVA_APP_JAR** A jar file with an appropriate manifest so that it can be started with `java -jar` if no `$JAVA_MAIN_CLASS` is set.
 In all cases this jar file is added to the classpath, too.
 * **JAVA_APP_NAME** Name to use for the process
 * **JAVA_CLASSPATH** the classpath to use.
 If not given, the script checks for a file `${JAVA_APP_DIR}/classpath` and use its content literally as classpath.
 If this file doesn't exists all jars in the app dir are added (`classes:${JAVA_APP_DIR}/*`).
-* **JAVA_ENABLE_DEBUG** If set remote debugging will be switched on
+* **JAVA_DEBUG** If set remote debugging will be switched on
 * **JAVA_DEBUG_PORT** Port used for remote debugging.
 Default: 5005

 If neither `$JAVA_APP_JAR` nor `$JAVA_MAIN_CLASS` is given, `$JAVA_APP_DIR` is checked for a single JAR file which is taken as `$JAVA_APP_JAR`.
 If no or more then one jar file is found, the script throws an error.